If you want to know how to make money as a 15-year-old in Canada, walk right in and take a seat. Class is in session!

 20. Scan Groceries

-You can scan grocery items of yours for money with the help of a mobile app or a hand-held scanner.
+You can scan grocery items for money with the help of a mobile app or a hand-held scanner.

 Nielsen Homescan offers you money to scan your grocery shopping weekly in Canada.
 With the help of your parents, you can sign up for grocery scanning.